SylvainLasnier/ubuntu/README.md

 It includes fresh installation of Ubuntu 14.04 LTS distribution, english language, universe apt packages and some basic common packages: vim-tiny editor, curl to use webservices and supervisor to run easily more process in Docker VM.

 So, this image respects pragmatic simple vision of Docker image.
 If you are looking for a complete VM, just use LXC.
-It is an awesome product to get fast full VM where Docker is awesome to get only one service.
+LXC is an awesome product to get fast full VM where Docker is awesome to get only one service.

 Usage